MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-private-link.md

 - Disable public network access of hub default resources such as Azure Storage, Azure Key Vault, and Azure Container Registry.
 - Establish private endpoint connection to hub default resources.
 You need to have both a blob and file private endpoint for the default storage account.
-- [Managed identity configurations](#managed-identity-configuration) to allow hubs access to your storage account if it's private.
+- If your storage account is private, [assign roles](#private-storage-configuration) to allow access.

 ## Prerequisites